upspin/upspin/doc/signup.md

 The `upspinfs` daemon will exit when the file system is unmounted.

-If you encounter an error when you run `upspinfs` the second time such as:
+If you encounter an error when you run `upspinfs` the second time, such as:

 ```
 mount helper error: fusermount: failed to open mountpoint for reading: Transport endpoint is not connected
 fuse.Mount failed: fusermount: exit status 1
 ```

-just un-mount and try again.
+just unmount the directory and try again.

 To learn more about `upspinfs`, run